httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 computed by applying a hashing algorithm to selected representation data ({{Section 3.2 of SEMANTICS}}).
-Basing `Repr-Digest` on the selected representation makes it straightforward to apply it to use-cases where the transferred data requires some sort of manipulation to be considered a representation or conveys a partial representation of a resource, such as Range Requests (see {{Section 14.2 of SEMANTICS}}).
+Basing `Repr-Digest` on the selected representation makes it straightforward to apply it to use-cases where the message content requires some sort of manipulation to be considered as representation of the resource or content conveys a partial representation of a resource, such as Range Requests (see {{Section 14.2 of SEMANTICS}}).

 `Content-Digest` and `Repr-Digest` support hashing algorithm agility.
-The `Want-Content-Digest` and `Want-Repr-Digest` fields allow endpoints to express interest in `Content-Digest` and `Repr-Digest` respectively, and preference of algorithms in either.
+The `Want-Content-Digest` and `Want-Repr-Digest` fields allow endpoints to express interest in `Content-Digest` and `Repr-Digest` respectively, and to express algorithm preferences in either.

 `Content-Digest` and `Repr-Digest` are collectively termed Integrity fields.